Awards & Accreditations

-Hospitals receiving Mission: Lifeline® Bronze Award have met specific criteria and standards of performance for quick and appropriate treatment through emergency procedures to re-establish blood flow to blocked arteries in heart attack patients coming into the hospital directly or by transfer from another facility.
+Hospitals receiving Mission: Lifeline® Silver Award have met specific criteria and standards of performance for quick and appropriate treatment through emergency procedures to re-establish blood flow to blocked arteries in heart attack patients coming into the hospital directly or by transfer from another facility.

 Designated Blue Distinction Center Cardiac Care

 The Blue Distinction Center program was developed with input from the medical community and evaluates hospitals on their ability to deliver high quality and safe specialty care based on criteria that directly impact patient results – e.g., surgical team expertise and a history of better outcomes for patients.

 Blue Distinction Centers+ not only meet the same quality criteria as Blue Distinction Centers, but they also go a step further.
 Hospitals receiving a Blue Distinction Center+ designation are also measured on how efficiently they deliver this high-quality patient care.